bourados/fruits-and-vegetables/README.md

 * Unit tests coverage
 * More code refactoring (especially in AbstractService and may be collections)
 * In order to build collections, the service consumes the local file request.json.
 The API route may change into POST and accept the json from the body
+* Use sprintf when creating messages rather than concatenating strings
+* add composer install execution into dockerfile
 * ...

 The DB used is SQLite so it doesn't need additional Docker config.